-“At Southwest Scoliosis Institute, our philosophy of care prioritizes minimally invasive options before considering traditional surgery.
+“At Southwest Scoliosis and Spine Institute, our philosophy of care prioritizes minimally invasive options before considering traditional surgery.
 We’re specially trained and equipped to perform these kinds of procedures, and our patients get back to their daily routine faster as a result.” – Dr. Richard Hostin

 If nonsurgical methods do not work to relieve pain and other symptoms, or if the pain begins to get worse, Drs.
-Hostin, Weisman, and Kishan may suggest surgery.
+Hostin, Wiesman, and Kishan may suggest surgery.
 Surgical procedures to treat spinal stenosis are primarily designed to relieve the pressure on the spinal cord and nerves, and thus, surgeons perform minimally invasive decompression surgery.

 Minimally invasive surgery really helps.
 These procedures involve much smaller (3- to 15-millimeter) incisions with highly specialized surgical instruments with magnification.
 There are many benefits to using minimally invasive surgery and they are as follows:

 - F\aster recovery time

 Plus, minimally invasive surgeries occur on an outpatient basis, meaning most patients will return home the same day as their surgery.